Extra money for senior citizens, retirees and disabled.

 Many senior citizens, whether they have retired or not as well as disabled individuals live on a limited, fixed income.
 There are some ways that they can increase their income and make more money to pay for the ever increasing cost of living.
-There are many options listed below, but they can range from work from home jobs that focus on hiring older or disabled applicants to taking online surveys, monetizing a computer or phone app you use daily, turning hobbies that maybe a retiree does into an income, and much more.
+Some of the best types of jobs are listed below.
+They can range from work from home jobs that focus on hiring older or disabled applicants to taking online surveys, monetizing a computer or phone app you use daily, turning hobbies that maybe a retiree does into an income, and much more.
 Or look here for free government money for seniors age 65 or older.

 There are low stress ways to make money on a part-time basis, which can benefit someone who is disabled or maybe retired and is just looking for a few extra dollars.
 But there are also more full time and free job placement or training programs offered.
 Or find how to work from home, use a cell phone to make money, and many other methods.
 No matter their age, educational level and experience, all of these resources are very effective for the disabled as well as senior citizens to make extra money.
 There are lower stress jobs for older adults ranging from age 55 to 65

 All of the jobs for senior citizens, retirees or disabled people we have listed below are legitimate.
 While they will in general not provide a huge source of income, the extra money can make a difference.
 Especially for a retiree who is living on a pension (or social security) or a disabled person who only gets SSI or some other public assistance.
-The list of income producing opportunities for seniors, the disabled, retirees, and really anyone else seeking lower stress opportunities for either emergency cash or long term funds are below.
+The list of easy income producing opportunities for seniors, the disabled, retirees, and really anyone else seeking lower stress opportunities for either emergency cash or long term funds are below.

-Many retirees turn a hobby into a part time, low stress job after they retire.
+Many retirees or disabled people turn a hobby into a part time, low stress job after they retire.
 Or someone who is older or that have a physical disability disabled may also benefit from this type of concept, as it can provide them as well with a source of funds for paying the bills.
 There are almost never any conflicts with SSI payments or pension/401K payments, and hobbies can be used too.
 Find how to earn an income from a hobby.

 We have a list of options on the site.
 They range from selling crafts to reviewing books or blogging.
 There are also options for seniors to enter into the gig economy by say driving for a car service or walking or boarding pets.
 There are really countess ways for a retired person or someone with a disability to monetize a hobby or get one of those so called “side gig jobs”.
 Find a list jobs that are considered side hustle.

-Seniors and the disabled can make money from their phone or computer
+Seniors and the disabled can easily make money from their phone or computer

-his is often very easy to do, and that is why it can be great for someone with a physical or mental disability or a senior citizen.
+This is often very easy to do, and that is why it can be great for someone with a physical or mental disability or a senior citizen.
 Or someone with limited mobility or even who wants a simple way to work a non-traiditonal job that gives them some extra cash..

-There are dozens of smart phone apps, websites, browser extensions, and other ways to make money using technology.
+There are dozens of senior or disability friends smart phone apps that pay money, websites, browser extensions, and other ways to make cash using technology.
 Each service is free to sign up for.
 Whether it is cash back from shopping, taking an online survey, doing at home say jury work, giving opinions on marketing products, and so much more, the elderly and disabled can make a few extra dollars.
 Here are some options.

 Cash rebates – Get paid for your shopping.
 Make money from cash back shopping sites.